camunda/camunda-docs/docs/apis-tools/cli-client/cli-get-started.md

 zbctl status
 ```

-As a result, you should receive a similar response:
+As a result, you will receive a similar response:

 ```bash
 Cluster size: 1